 Fiberglass boasts advantages to traditional wood like thermal insulation, durability and less required maintenance.
 It is easily customizable and, like wood, can be designed with or without glass.
 While all these things about fiberglass are true, today’s exterior wood doors can actually share a lot of these qualities.
-And while they are more upkeep than a fiberglass door, they create a look and feel you can’t really copy with composite doors.
+And while they are more upkeep than a fiberglass door, they create a look and feel you can’t copy with composite doors.

 The Best Types of Wood for Exterior Doors

-Wood doors are by far the most customizable type of commercial door because of the many types of woods, stains and finishes you can choose.
+Wood doors are by far the most customizable type of commercial door because of the many types of wood species, stains and finishes you can choose.
 Wood is a chameleon- it can create a rustic look in a business like a food co-op, or an antique look in a setting like an historic university.
 However, there are definitely species of wood that are better than others when you’re building an exterior door you want to be sturdy, insulating and weather resistant.

 The Advantages of Redwood in Commercial Doors

 Redwood has a red to pink undertone and a really beautiful, varied grain.
 It’s also likely the wood you see on doors and windows on historic structures in places like Old Sacramento – logging of these trees began in the 1850’s.
 Using redwood on your exterior doors sends a message that you appreciate the history and the beauty of the Sacramento area, and using materials that are closer to home and require less transportation to reach you is a more eco-friendly way to build your storefront doors.

 Businesses today have many local, state and federal codes to follow that didn’t exist during the gold rush of the 19th century.
-Fire codes are a big reason people switch to other materials, but today’s wood doors can easily be fire rated; most commercial wood doors today are actually solid core and follow fire-proofing standards.
-Solid core wood doors are also great insulators, extremely durable and resist warping.
+Fire codes are a big reason people switch to other materials, but today’s wood doors can easily be fire rated; most commercial wood doors today are actually solid-core and follow fire-proofing standards.
+Solid-core wood doors are also great insulators, extremely durable, and resist warping.

 And while in the past a business owner just needed to hire a carpenter to build them a door, today it is smart to ask a professional commercial door supplier and installer about all of your needs and options before ordering a door.
 Maybe even have us come look at your space for more specific advice.
-One thing is for certain, though, is in this age of industrial pollution and climate change, local materials are always preferred, and, luckily, Sacramento area businesses have one of the best options for exterior wood doors close to home.
+One thing is for certain, though, is in this age of industrial pollution and climate change, local materials are always preferred, and, luckily, Sacramento-area businesses have one of the best options for exterior wood doors close to home.